brieucpopper/2d_RL_hide_seek/README.md

  - pygame (pip install pygame)
  - imageio (pip install imageio)

+Note: you might need to create a wandb account, and may be asked to log in the first time you are running the script.
+To do so, go to [this website](https://wandb.ai/site/) and sign up using your github account.
+You can create a free academic account, this is useful to log the different metrics throughout the training.

 The folders here are
  - old (old code for our initial experiments, not useful in the end)